donatorsky/go-validator/README.md

 **Bails:**

 Yes.
-When value is nil.

 ### `Slice()`

-Checks and ensures that a value is of slice type.
+Checks and ensures that a value is of slice type or its pointer.

 **Applies to:**

-Any value.
-Passes only when a value is of slice type or its pointer, any length and element type.
+- `nil`: passes.
+- `slice`: passes.
+- `any`: fails.

 **Modifies output:**